FireIsGood/limbus-image/README.md

 ```

 The sinners and IDs should be in the order you wish the images to appear as the
 outputted files have numbers to automatically order them.
+In the example, I have
+ordered the sinners by sinner number and IDs by release order, rarity and then
+preference for tie breakers.

-The images are placed in relative directories to the config file.
-The specific
+The images are placed in relative directories to the config file, not from where
-locations are explained at the top, and but you can check out the `/test`
+you execute the command from.
+The specific locations are explained at the top,
-directory to see what I have tested with.
+and but you can check out the `/test` directory to see what I have tested with.

+### Generating the Images

 After updating the `cargo.toml`, run the binary with a path to the config file.
 Input and output directories are inferred based on the folder containing the